 What Is An Orthodontist?

-An orthodontist is a dental specialist in the diagnosis, prevention and treatment of dental and facial irregularities.
-Orthodontists must first attend college, followed by a four-year graduate dental program at a university level dental school accredited by the American Dental Association (ADA).
-They must then successfully complete an additional two to three-year residency program of advanced dental education in orthodontics accredited by the ADA.
-Only dentists who have successfully completed this advanced specialty education may become an orthodontist.
+An orthodontist is a dental specialist in diagnosing and treating malocclusions.
+Orthodontists must first obtain a college degree, then complete a four-year graduate dental program at a university-level dental school accredited by the American Dental Association (ADA).
+Then, they have to complete an additional two to three-year residency program of advanced dental education in orthodontics accredited by the ADA.
+Only dentists who have successfully completed this advanced specialty education can be orthodontists.

 What Causes Orthodontic Problems?

 How Do I Know If My Child Needs Orthodontic Treatment?

-All children at the age of 7 should be seen by an orthodontist for an evaluation.
-It is usually difficult for you to determine if treatment is necessary because there are many problems that can occur even though the front teeth look straight.
-Also, there are some problems that look intimidating and complex which will resolve on their own.
-Asking your general dentist is a good reference, but we are your best resource since orthodontics is all we do.
+The American Association of Orthodontics recommends that all children be seen by an orthodontist for an evaluation around the age of 7.
+It is difficult for parents to identify orthodontic problems in children because many problems can exist while the teeth appear straight.
+Meanwhile, some problems appear scary and complex but will resolve on their own without the need for treatment.
+While a screening by a general dentist can provide some reference, remember that an orthodontist is a specialist and is, therefore, the most qualified to make a diagnosis.
 Our initial exam is comprehensive and informative and we would be more than happy to see your child and make any recommendations necessary.